snehaheda/payments-library/REST-API/REST-API-Docs/rest_checkout_endpoint_specs.md

 * __dueDate__ 🐱 Due date of the transaction, in YYYY-MM-DD format.
 * __paymentMethodId__ 🐱 The associated PM Id.
 Used only in private mode.
 * __customFieldMap__ A key/value map for any other maps to be populated.
+* __forceCapture__ 🐱 If true, the transactions will captured immediately.
+If false(or not included) the Transaction will be Open

 ### getTransactions 🐱